-Programs associated with the School of Pubic Health-Bloomington are located in multiple facilities on campus and some sites off campus.
+Programs associated with the School of Public Health-Bloomington are located in multiple facilities on campus and some sites off campus.
 Most of the academic programs and administrative offices are located centrally in the School of Public Health Building.
-The other major facility associated with the school is the Student Recreational Sports Center (SRSC), which is operated by Campus Recreational Sports.
-Satellite facilities exist in other locations.

 School of Public Health Building